Abu-Rayhan-66/assignment-2/README.md

 Run this command to start your server locally.

 ##
-If you follow these steps you can run the server loc
+If you follow these steps you can run the server locally.